Biden’s economy shows strength, but recovery is far from complete

 Deborah Dicks Maxwell, a community leader and retired public health social worker in Wilmington, N.C., said that activity was picking up in the coastal city’s crucial tourism sector but that vaccine hesitancy has slowed the recovery.

-Like most Southern states, vaccination rates in North Carolina lag well behind the national average, and fear of the virus continues to limit tourism work.
+Like most Southern states, vaccination rates in North Carolina had lagged well behind the national average, and fear of the virus continues to limit tourism work.

 “People really need to vaccinate,” Dicks Maxwell said.
 “It’s tourist time here, so we have people coming from everywhere. … If they’re coming to condos or beach houses, guess who has to clean them up?
 Your local populace.”